Frequently Asked Questions

-Check out answers to many of the frequently asked questions about MMC’s Fall Restart Plan.
+Check out answers to many of the frequently asked questions about MMC’s Plan for Spring 2021.
 Select a category below to jump to a specific section.

 In MMC’s Virtual Classes/Open Campus model, all classes will be online and there is no requirement to be on campus to complete the semester.

-A small number of science lab classes will have an in-person option but no requirement to be in-person (see list of those courses here).
-Science department faculty will be reaching out to students in those classes with more information.
+Several classes will have an in-person option but no requirement to be in-person (see list of those courses here).
 In-person science labs will be conducted in compliance with all health and safety directives, with students and faculty wearing required face coverings and practicing social distancing.
+Science department faculty will be reaching out to students in lab courses with more information.

 The Course Bulletin shows the meeting days and times for classes.
 Students need to be available during these times so that they can participate in online class sessions.
 If you see a classroom listed on the Course Bulletin or on your class schedule, do not worry—you are not required to attend classes in person.

-MMC’s fall 2020 Virtual Campus will provide an enhanced educational experience for students.
+MMC’s Spring 2021 Virtual Campus will provide an enhanced educational experience for students.
 Students choose MMC for a reason, and our goal is to foster a vibrant academic and student life experience that keeps our students engaged with the College and with each other, whether virtually or in person, while adhering to recommended health and safety guidelines.